Brad Battin: Firetruck speech

-Issues surrounding statue of Dan Andrews

-As per a policy introduced by former Victorian Liberal Leader Jeff Kennett, every Victorian Premier who served over 3,000 days in office is mandated to have a statue made of them.
-Daniel Andrews is the first Premier to meet the requirements of the mandate, and will hence have a statue made of him.
-However, in August 2025, this attracted criticism from Liberal Party members Moira Deeming and Ann-Marie Hermans, both of whom compared him to authoritarian dictators.
-Deeming created a petition to stop the statue from being built, and compared the Andrews government to “authoritarian regimes”, that she said erect statues of living leaders as a “tool of political dominance, of intimidation, like with Lenin or Mao or Hussein”, referring to Victoria's strict lockdown laws.
-Both Deeming and Hermans attracted criticism, with Battin describing himself as "disappointed and very angry", yet refused to condemn either's comments, himself being criticised for this choice.
+Stabbing press conference

+On 19 August 2025, he diverted from his morning commute in order to hold a press conference at the scene of the crime where the body of the victim was still being processed by forensic analysts.
+This also came when neither the identity of the victim was formally known nor the circumstances of the victim's death having been established.
+Battin defended his decision to politicise the murder, saying he was showing "the consequences of what happens when you don't act [on crime]."
+Victorian Government minister Colin Brooks requested that Battin apologise to the family of the man; Battin rejected this, saying he had "no regrets" over the incident.
+Detective Inspector Dean Thomas from the Victoria Police homicide squad declined to comment when asked if it was appropriate for Battin to hold a press conference at an active crime scene.

 Cabinet re-shuffle

 Following the resignation of senior Liberal MPs Michael O'Brien and David Hodgett, on 11 October 2025, a reshuffle of Battin's shadow ministry occurred.
 The reshuffle saw three first term MPs, Nicole Werner, Nick McGowan, and Richard Welch.
 It also saw the promotion of former primary challenger Jess Wilson to the Shadow Treasurer portfolio, taking over from Battin ally James Newbury.
 Battin marketed this as a part of the Victorian coalition's 'fresh start', following a slipping performance in opinion polls.
-The reshuffle was criticised for promoting factional allies of Battin, rather than deserving individuals within the party.
+The Australian Financial Review reported that an anonymous Liberal MP criticised the re-shuffle for promoting factional allies of Battin, rather than basing the selection on merit.

 Renewed leadership tensions ensued from the reshuffle, with both moderate and conservative factions expressing unhappiness with the decisions made by Battin.
-Speculation arose that Wilson or another Liberal MP would challenge Battin, however Wilson intially refused.
+Speculation arose that Wilson or another Liberal MP would challenge Battin, however Wilson initially refused.

-On 27 October 2025, Battin unveiled the outer shadow cabinet, with Moira Deeming promoted to the role of shadow assistant minister for local government, and excluded former leader John Pesutto, despite a push by Liberal MPs to reinclude him in the shadow cabinet.
+On 27 October 2025, Battin unveiled the outer shadow cabinet, with the controversial Moira Deeming promoted to the role of shadow assistant minister for local government, and excluded former leader John Pesutto, despite a push by Liberal MPs to reinclude him in the shadow cabinet.

 2025 leadership spill

-On 17 November 2025, Battin was faced by a delegation of his party room members lead by first term MP Jess Wilson.
+On 17 November 2025, Battin was faced by a delegation of his party room members led by first term MP Jess Wilson.
 The group delivered a statement of no confidence in his leadership and declared their intent to hold a leadership spill the following day.

 On 18 November 2025 the party room passed a spill motion 19 votes for 13, vacating Battin's position as Opposition Leader and Sam Groth's position as Deputy.
 Battin refused to challenge for the leadership, leaving Jess Wilson to take the position unopposed.
 Groth nominated for, and retained his position, defeating David Southwick by 17 votes to 15.

-A poll a day before the spill found that the Liberal party was in an election winning position.
+After the spill, Battin became the shadow minister for police and corrections in Wilson's shadow ministry.